 On a face, shape and depth take on a pronounced three-dimensionality – hills and valleys.
 Up close, it looks an uneven surface, a grainy quality – lines, freckles, fullness in hair, thicker looking skin, a feeling of plush and pile.
 From a distance, this varied natural landscape depicted in such rich, low intensity tones has great resonance.

-and Dark, interesting how much temperature changes with light, darks are darker below and you’re looking for a sweater.
+and Dark, Autumn in the shade, and interesting how much temperature changes with light, darks are darker below and you’re looking for a sweater.

 Autumn is seldom smooth to look at.
 This is not a My Little Pony world.
 Spring’s wide-eyed-wonder is not the rhythm of this drum.
 Autumn is rope, not ribbon.
 Autumn is not dewy or creamy or anything that reminds us of smooth.
 Dewy spices, dewy chocolate, dewy rust, they don’t make sense.
 Expressed in Autumn’s colours, dewy somehow feels slimy.
 Dewy curry.
 I mean, I ask you.